 Nr.
-Image Text Time (sec) fact, the response function is, however, probably sigmoidal rather than linear, as we can see here on this graph.
-Such a sigmoidal function makes it harder to predict the outcome of jointly acting stressors.
+Image Text Zeit (sec) harder to predict the outcome of jointly acting stressors.
 Furthermore, some effects must be above a certain threshold to affect the population, so we have to keep this in mind, too.
-6. Studio / speaker Text appears: "a) gather information b) use data from field studies" Speaker [on]: Hypothetically, we could test animals in a controlled environment, first for each stressor individually, and then in combinations of various stressors.
+6. Studio / speaker Text appears: "a) gather information b) use data from field studies" Hypothetically, we could test animals in a controlled environment, first for each stressor individually, and then in combinations of various stressors.
 Such separation and combination would give us a good understanding of each individual case.
 However, as you might have already guessed, testing on cetaceans in controlled environments is often just not possible.
-What we can do though is: a) gather information from similar experiments with comparable species, and b) use data from dedicated field studies on cetaceans themselves.
-40 7.
-Studio / speaker Speaker [on]: After gathering data and compiling an inventory of stressors, we look for correlations to adverse effects.
+What we can do though is a) gather information from similar experiments with comparable species, and b) use data from dedicated field studies on cetaceans themselves.
+30 7.
+Studio / speaker After gathering data and compiling an inventory of stressors, we look for correlations to adverse effects.
 8 8.
-Studio / speaker Screenshots of software Speaker [on/off]: We then use this information to create models.
+Studio / speaker Screenshots of Software We then use this information to create models.
 A very helpful tool here is Population Viability Analyses, or PVA.
 The PVA Vortex Model uses software to compare multiple stressors relative to the population growth.
 Importantly, this model can also determine the degree to which we must mitigate threats to improve the rate at which the animals recover.
 25 9.
-Studio / speaker Images of whales / map Speaker [on/off]: As you can see, there is no one-fits- all solution for every problem and every species.
-Solutions have to be adapted and applied on a case- by-case basis, always depending on the available data.
-For our North Atlantic right whales, the assumption is that their stress is linked to ship strikes, entanglements, changing food resources, harmful algal blooms and marine pollution.
-But we do not know how these stressors influence 30 10.
-Studio / speaker Speaker [on]: In order to find out how different stressors differently influence various species, we would like to see more studies on the mechanism through which single stressors act.
-Understanding the 45
+Studio / speaker As you can see, there is no one-fits-all solution for every problem and every species.
+Solutions have to be adapted and applied on a case-by-case basis, always depending on the available data.
+28 Images of whales / map For our North Atlantic right whales, the assumption is that their stress is linked to ship strikes, entanglements, changing food resources, harmful algal blooms and marine pollution.
+But we do not know how these stressors influence other species.
+10. Studio / speaker In order to find out how different stressors differently influence various species, we would like to see more studies on the mechanism through which single stressors act.
+Understanding the mechanism underlying individual stressors may also help predict when and where cumulative effects occur.
+We also suggest improving research across disciplines and using diverse methods.
+If the scientific community joins forces in this way, we can develop an integrative, 28